SSWConsulting/SSW.Rules.Content/rules/do-you-optimize-tinacms-project/rule.md

 * **Caching data at a Top-level and accessing it when necessary**

-  * If passing props is not feasible (e.g., when a component depends on Next.js router information), you should make a general top-level request, cache the data, and then access it directly from the cache within the component.
+  * If passing props is not feasible (e.g., when a component depends on Next.js router information), you should make a general top-level request, cache the data, and then access it directly from the cache within the component
-  * This approach ensures efficient data retrieval and reduces the server load at build time.
+  * This approach ensures efficient data retrieval and reduces the server load at build time

 ## 2. Improving Runtime Performance